NitishGupta2306/CalShare/README.md

 on my example branch I created an environment object on the homescreen.
 Below is a link to the branch used for testing the api and views together. https://github.com/NitishGupta2306/CalShare/tree/updated-calendar-api

+---

+#### Using AuthenticationHandler:

+##### Functions and Uses:
+  - `createNewUser` : Sends prompt to firebase authenticatio and creates a new user with a unique UID.
+  - `signInUser` : Send prompt to firebase to see if a user already exsists.
+Gets their details if user exsists.
+  - `checkAuthenticatedUser` : Checks if a user already exsists on out local instace of the Firebase SDK.
+Sets their details if they exsist.
+  - `signOut` : removes data from local instance of Firebase SDK.
+  - `passReset` : sends an email to the user with a password reset link.
+  - `updatePass` : allows user to update the password within the application.

+##### Current places functions are used:
+Note: Created viewModels for each page that currently has authentication uses.
+###### RegisterPage:
+- Calls `createNewUser` in a `signIn` function.
+Allows us to set up new user details.
+Handles all errors.

+###### SignInPage:
+- Calls `signInUser` in a `signIn` function.
+Allows to check user and set their details.
+Handles all errors.

+###### SettingPage:
+- Allows call to all maintaince functions.
+This allows us to logout, request a password reset, and update password.
+Will be adding email updates later.